Abraham Lincoln Association

-The Abraham Lincoln Association (ALA) is an American association advancing studies on Abraham Lincoln and disseminating scholarship about Lincoln.
-The ALA was founded in 1908 to lead a national celebration of Lincoln's 100th birthday and continues to mark his birthday with an annual banquet and symposium.
+The Abraham Lincoln Association (ALA) is an American nonprofit organization advancing studies on Abraham Lincoln and disseminating scholarship about Lincoln.
+The ALA was founded in 1908 in Springfield, Illinois, as the Lincoln Centennial Association, to lead a national celebration the following year of Lincoln's 100th birthday.
+Renamed the Abraham Lincoln Association in 1929, it has since become a leading authority on Lincoln scholarship, promoting research, education, and public engagement through publications, events, and preservation efforts.
 The ALA holds no archive of materials and instead functions primarily as a scholarly forum.
 It remains "the nation's oldest and largest Lincoln organization."